SerdarUnal132/Metastable-RNG-Test-Results/README.md

 # Metastable Random Number Generator Test Results

-NIST 800-22, TestU01, and Dieharder test results for the RNG implemented for TCAS2 paper "Compact High Throughput Random Number Generator Based on Metastable Ring Oscillators" written by Serdar Ünal and Salih Ergün.
+NIST 800-22, TestU01, and Dieharder test results for the RNG implemented for TCAS2 paper "Compact High Throughput Random Number Generator Based on Metastable Ring Oscillators" written by Serdar Unal and Salih Ergun.

 #### Statistical test results for the data collected from Metastable Ring Oscillators design implemented in Basys 3